The Blackbyrds: History

 The group was inspired by trumpeter Donald Byrd and featured some of his Howard University students: Kevin Toney (keyboards), Keith Killgo (vocals, drums), Joe Hall (bass guitar), Allan Barnes (saxophone, clarinet), and Barney Perry (guitar).
 Orville Saunders (guitar), and Jay Jones (flute, saxophone) joined later.
-On "Rock Creek Park" and "Happy Music", Merry Clayton joined them on vocals.
-They signed to Fantasy Records in 1973.
+Merry Clayton joined them to sing on "Rock Creek Park" and "Happy Music".

+The band signed with Fantasy Records in 1973.
 Their 1975 hit "Walking in Rhythm" received a Grammy nomination and sold over one million copies by May 1975.
 It was later awarded a gold disc.
+Later work became more formulaic and sales suffered as time went on.

-Founding member Allan Barnes died on July 25, 2016, aged 66.
+Founding member Allan Barnes died on July 25, 2016, at the age of 66.
+Pianist Kevin Toney died from cancer on March 18, 2024, at the age of 70.

 Sampling of Blackbyrds music

-The Blackbyrds have influenced the hip-hop generation, with Tupac Shakur, Gang Starr, Da Lench Mob, and Full Force sampling their music.
+The Blackbyrds work has sampled by hip-hop artists including Tupac Shakur, Gang Starr, Da Lench Mob, and Full Force.
 Their song "Happy Music" was issued on 45 rpm 12-inch single as the first club mix release by Fantasy Records, in November 1975, to enable club deejays to drop sequences into a mix.
-In particular, their 1975 song "Rock Creek Park" from the City Life album has been sampled numerous times by groups and artists such as MF Doom, De La Soul, Eric B. & Rakim, Big Daddy Kane, N.W.A, Massive Attack, Ice Cube, Heavy D, Nas and Grandmaster Flash & the Furious Five, Tone Lōc, Mac Dre, and Wiz Khalifa.
+In particular, their 1975 song "Rock Creek Park" from the City Life album has been sampled by groups and artists such as MF Doom, De La Soul, Da Lench Mob, Eric B. & Rakim, Massive Attack, Heavy D, Nas, Grandmaster Flash & the Furious Five, Tone Lōc, Mac Dre, and Wiz Khalifa.